The Ultimate Guide to Reading Tolkien’s, ‘The Lord of the Rings’

 Splurge LOTR Boxed Set, illustrated edition by Alan Lee

 If you didn’t know, Alan Lee is one of the concept artists from the Peter Jackson films, and is such an incredible talent.
 These editions are my pride and joy, and come with large fold out maps.
+And only true bookworms will understand, but…they smell so good?!

 The All-in-one Volume with sprayed edges